PhD, Partner at ARTIS Ventures and Co-PI for STEM to Market

 PhD, Professor at OSU, and Co-PI for STEM to Market

-MA, Program Director of Highway1
+MA, Director of Business Development, Dragon Innovation

 PhD, Senior VP at Genentech, and Co-PI for STEM to Market